 //Before interface dut dut0 (.data (data), .enable (enable), // all other signals ); // With interface - higher level of abstraction possible dut dut0 (busIf.DUT);

 The same way you would do for a module.

 interface myBus #(parameter D_WIDTH=31) (input clk); logic [D_WIDTH-1:0] data; logic enable; endinterface

-Put simply, signals that are specified inside a clocking block will be sampled/driven with respect to that clock.
-You can have mulitple clocking blocks in an interface.
+Signals that are specified inside a clocking block will be sampled/driven with respect to that clock.
+There can be mulitple clocking blocks in an interface.
 Note that this is for testbench related signals.
 You want to control when the TB drives and samples signals from DUT.
 Solves some part of the race condition, but not entirely.
 You can also parameterize the skew values.

 clocking cb_clk @(posedge clk); default input #3ns output #2ns; input enable; output data; endclocking

 In the above example, we have specified that by default, input should be sampled 3ns before posedge of clk, and output should be driven 2ns after posedge of clk.